isiahmeadows/mithril.js/design/future-utils.md

 I'd like to fork `eslint-plugin-react` as `@mithriljs/eslint-plugin-mithril`, and provide most of the same rules.
 Of course, we can't use it directly, and much of it applies neither to Mithril v2 *or* this redesign, so we'll have to alter a *lot* of them.
 For instance:

 - [This rule](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/no-array-index-key.md) would instead be checking if they're using the second argument to the `key` function.
 - [This rule](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/sort-comp.md) doesn't make much sense in a design that almost entirely *lacks* lifecycle methods to begin with.
 There's literally one: when the node is written to DOM.
-However, you *could* enforce a sort order with `afterCommit`, event handlers, and other vnodes.
+However, you *could* enforce a sort order with individual attributes and attributes relative to other nodes.

 Also, rules based on [this accessibility plugin](https://github.com/evcohen/eslint-plugin-jsx-a11y) should be included in this plugin, with equivalents to their recommended rules + options included in our plugin's `recommended` list.